geopm/geopm/service/docs/source/geopmaccess.1.rst

 When writing an access list with the ``-w`` / ``--write`` command line option, the list of names is provided to standard input.
 Typically, this is piped in from an existing file.
-When the ``-e`` / ``--edit`` option is provided, the existing access list is openend in an editor for modification.
+When the ``-e`` / ``--edit`` option is provided, the existing access list is opened in an editor for modification.
 The default editor is ``vi`` but the user may override this with the ``EDITOR`` environment variable.